SalishSeaCast/docs/code-notes/salishsea-nemo/spinup.rst

          #PBS -l walltime=15:00:00

-     Runs typically required about 80 minutes of compute time per model-day but a substantial excess allowance should be requested.
+     Runs typically required about 80 minutes of compute time per model-day if they allocated to the fast (X5675) nodes on jasper.
+     However,
+     if a run is allocated to the slow (L5420) nodes on jasper it can take nearly 180 minutes of compute time per model-day.
+     It appears to be more advantageous to request sufficient run walltime to allow runs to complete on the slow nodes than to request that only fast nodes be used.
-     Wall time values that have been found to be adequate are 4h for a 2d run, 16.75h for a 10d run, and 20h for a 12d run.
+     Wall time values that have been found to be adequate are 6h for a 2d run, 15h for a 5d run, and 30h for a 10d run.

      You should also set your email address in the :kbd:`#PBS -M` line so that job start, end,